tanyagupta1/Semaphores/README.md

 # Semaphores
-Implementation of semaphores using the pthread library of C to solve the Dining philosophers Problem
+Implementation of semaphores(both the blocking as well as non blocking variants) using the pthread library of C to solve the Dining Philosophers Problem